wp-plugins/z-url-preview/readme.txt

 == Screenshots ==

-1. Select the "add preview link" button.
+1. Select the "add preview link" button (Tiny MCE Advanced).
 2. Enter the URL in the pop-up.
 3. Preview and edit, where needed, the contents.
 4. Default presentation client-side.
 5. Settings screen.
+6. Button on Black Studio TinyMCE Widget 2.2.8.

 == Changelog ==